 Those of us who aren’t particularly interested in the latest beauty trends may identify permanent makeup with tattooing and discard it as too radical or too edgy.
 However, although the technique is similar in the sense that both results are achieved by inserting tint into the skin, there are numerous differences between the two.
 So here’s permanent makeup vs tattoo 101 – an overview of the major differences and similarities.

-While tattoo ink is injected deep into the skin, all the way into the hypodermis, pigments used for permanent makeup are injected right above the dermis into the basal layer of the epidermis.
+While tattoo ink is injected deep into the skin, into the dermis, pigments used for permanent makeup are injected right above the dermis into the basal layer of the epidermis.

 Tattoo artists have been around for a long time.
 They are professional artists and for most of them, tattooing is a full time job and their only occupation.
 While tattoo artists don’t require any formal education per se, in most states, one must complete a certain number of hours as an apprentice to a skilled and approved artist, as well as a certain number of tattoos to become a registered professional.